CHFR-wide/flatpancakesss-site-fork/themes/nostyleplease/content/_index.md

 ## Welcome

+Hello!
 This is my personal website, thank you for visiting.
 There's not much to see on this page, maybe I'll put something here one day, but for now click on "Posts" to view the actual contents.

 ## Special thanks

 Thank you to [CHFR](https://chfr.link/) for helping me with setup and technical support!

+#### Last updated: 2025-10-26.